rajsoni06/ignite-learn-verse/README.md

----
 ## **IgniteLearn (Modular Learning Platform)**
-**IgniteLearn** is a modern, full-stack learning management system designed to deliver engaging, structured, and scalable educational experiences.
-Featuring a modular course hierarchy, role-based access for admins and learners, real-time progress tracking, interactive content, and insightful analytics, IgniteLearn empowers users to learn, grow, and excel.
-Built with Next.js, Node.js, Express, and MongoDB, it supports admin-controlled content creation and learner-focused dashboards, making it ideal for educational institutions and professional training platforms.

-A scalable, full-stack learning management system built to deliver structured and interactive educational content.
-This platform enables **admin users** to create and manage courses, while **learners** can explore content, track progress, and complete engaging chapters.
+**IgniteLearn** is a scalable, full-stack learning management system designed to deliver structured, interactive, and engaging educational content.
+The platform enables **admin users** to create and manage courses, while **learners** can explore learning paths, track progress, and complete interactive chapters.

-Designed with a modular course structure (Courses → Sections → Units → Chapters), the application supports a variety of question types and stateful learning experiences.
-Built with **Next.js**, **Node.js**, **Express**, and **MongoDB**, it emphasizes security, performance, and developer scalability.
+Built with **Next.js**, **Node.js**, **Express**, and **MongoDB**, IgniteLearn features a modular course hierarchy (Courses → Sections → Units → Chapters) and supports various question types, including MCQs, fill-in-the-blanks, text-based, and audio-based answers.
+The system is designed with robust **JWT-based authentication**, **role-based access control**, and **real-time progress tracking**, offering a secure and personalized learning experience.

+This platform is ideal for educational institutions, online academies, and professional training providers seeking to deliver impactful learning at scale.
+With its clean architecture and modern tech stack, IgniteLearn ensures performance, scalability, and a smooth user experience.

 ---